axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 A block explorer is a software interface that enables users to access real-time blockchain information like transactions, blocks, addresses, nodes, and balances on a particular network.
 On Ronin, the explorer software is called [Ronin Block Explorer](https://app.roninchain.com/dashboard).

 ### Block reward
 A block reward is the payment awarded to a validator for successfully validating a new block.
-On Ronin, the block reward is shared between validators and delegators.

 ### Blockchain
 A blockchain is a public ledger of transactions that is maintained and verified by a decentralized, peer-to-peer (P2P) network of computers that adhere to a consensus mechanism to confirm data.
 Each computer in a blockchain network maintains its own copy of the shared record, making it nearly impossible for a single computer to alter past transactions or for malicious actors to overwhelm the network.